blueff/cs107e-review/README.md

 This refactoring gives a big performance boost, now the console feels very sleek.

-There are some other methods we can use to improve performance:
+There are some other methods we used to improve performance:

 - Cache `font_get_char` for reuse.
 - Adjust `y_offset` of frame buffer to implement scroll down